What is a bleach test for anodized parts?

 There are some medical device manufacturers who specify a bleach test to qualify the seal.
 Their product will be exposed to a bleach solution as part of routine disinfecting.

 Typically, commercial bleach is diluted 50% and applied to the anodize for 1-2 minutes without discoloring the surface.
-Very similar in nature to the ASTM B136 [link is to spec at TechStreet] Test.
+Very similar in nature to the ASTM B136-84 [link by ed. to spec at TechStreet] Test.

 If your coating was not sealed, it would not pass this test.